danyadsmith/sand-dancer/notes/chapter-07.md

 * Use **variables** to simplify logic
 * Unlist a rule to resolve a bug
 * Create kinds of value and access `the value before` and `the value after`
+* Create named phrases and phrases to decide
+* Create phrases with variable inputs

 ### Lessons Learned